¡Welcome!

 1. Rice and beans with a meat.

-2. Rice and beans with spaghetti.
+2. Or rice and beans with spaghetti.

-3. Meat and vegetable soup with rice.
+3. Or meat and vegetable soup with rice.

 Example Dinner Meals: (6:00pm to 7:20pm)

-3. Cold cut sandwich.
+3. Or cold cut sandwich.

 NATUWA´s Rules